 Clinical Supervision provides an opportunity for you to reflect on and develop your professional knowledge and skills in a supportive environment.
 The reflective and educative nature of clinical supervision distinguishes it from administrative line-management supervision.

 I recognise and draw on the skills and knowledge that you bring to your practice from previous work and life experience.
-Applying a reflective practice and social work developmental approach to supervision, I work with you at your own level, identifying your current professional strengths and needs to determine supervision goals to advance your professional practice.
+I work with you at your own level, identifying your current professional strengths and needs to determine supervision goals to advance your professional practice.

 The principals guiding my supervision practice are: